Learn / Blog / Article

 After watching a few replays, you might notice users scrolling past an important call to action (CTA) button or browsing a product page without continuing through the sales and conversion funnel.
 These insights can help you make changes to improve the user experience—and ultimately increase conversion rates.

-If you’re using Hotjar: Hotjar’s Recordings integrate with Google Optimize, allowing you to compare user experience across your variants in A/B and multivariate testing.
+If you’re using Hotjar: Hotjar Recordings integrate with Google Optimize, allowing you to compare the user experience across your variants in A/B and multivariate tests.

 Want to understand why one variant is outperforming another?
 Just filter your recordings by your Optimize experiment IDs to see recordings from the best-performing variant—then get analyzing!